robelgeremew/pool-point-counter/README.md

-	• Easy to use
-	• Write about the functionalities
+about the app
-	• Add the database thing to cath the eyes of
-	• Name the technologies used
-	• Reference the places that you used to find things that helped you with the work
-	• It should show case your work your abilities , your work flow , you know how we used keep track of the score while we was playing pool. well the pool point counter is there for the rescue https://pool-point-counter.onrender.com
+	* you know how we used keep track of the score while we was playing pool. well the pool point counter is there for the rescue

-these is a simple project that i am doing to enhance my skills technology used : jquery , html , css

-i am looking for ways to increase the user friendliness
+ 	* interactive app that lets user keep track of the points scored edge cases
+	 * when user writes input that is out of range (1-15) then the alert will display a message
+	 * when user writes foul that is negative then the alert will display a message
+	 * when user writes input that is alredy written before then error message will display (ball alredy scored)
+	 * when usr writes no value and hits enter then error message will dissplay (enter a value) technologies used
+	* javascript
-* make it responsive
+ 	* HTML
-* persisting the data
+  	* CSS
+references
+	* stack overflow
+ 	* blogs about